4dn-dcic/python-lambda/README.rst

 Getting Started
 ===============

 Using this library is intended to be as straightforward as possible.
-We  Code for a very simple lambda used in the tests is reproduced below.
+Code for a very simple lambda used in the tests is reproduced below.

 .. code:: python